 What You Will Learn:

-Testers that have knowledge of different software systems possess the best understanding of the software behaviour, functions, and operations, where test cases are bound to fail, and the system’s expected reaction.
+Testers that have knowledge of different software systems possess the best understanding of the software behavior, functions, and operations, where test cases are bound to fail, and the system’s expected reaction.

 Testers having domain knowledge understand the functional requirements better.
 For example, in Industrial Automation, if the tester has domain knowledge of industrial products then it becomes easy to understand if there is any gap in requirements of the product and the software which is to be developed.
 This helps to prioritize the test cases and testing activities.